-To create container gardens out of found pots you must first consider whether you plan to use them outdoors or inside.
+To create container gardens out of found pots, you must first consider whether you plan to use them outdoors or inside.
 Succulents generally like to go almost completely dry between watering and standing water in the bottom of a pot will likely cause their demise.
 Outdoor pots will need drainage holes to deal with rain and garden irrigation systems.
-A very helpful suggestion from the book is to ask your local nursery for help drilling holes if you need them.
+A very helpful suggestion is to ask your local nursery for help drilling holes if you need them.

-As my pots are intended for inside the house, I choose not to create drainage holes.
+As my pots are intended for inside the house, I chose not to create drainage holes.
 I find that I’m pretty good at managing to not over or under water my plants.
-I also change up my plantings often which means the soil will get the needed attention.
+I also change up my plantings often, which means the soil will get the needed attention.
 That being said, drainage holes are recommended if you plan to do a bit less fussing with the plants.